outpaddling/LPJS/README.md

 package managers.
 Hence, pkgsrc enables the use of multiple operating systems running identical versions of numerous software applications.

+## Design philospohy

+HPC and HTC are inherently somewhat complicated.
+Nevertheless, most software used in the industry makes it harder than it needs to be.
+LPJS is meant to be as user-friendly as possible.
+To that end, we strive for the following goals above all else:

+1. Wherever feasible, solve problems automatically without asking anything of the end-user.
+2. Where it is not feasible to handle a problem automatically:

+    1. Describe the problem clearly on the terminal or in the logs
+    2. Suggest a solution or diagnostic test, so end-users can reach a solution with minimal wasted effort

 ## Status

 LPJS is working reliably on our FreeBSD clusters for simple shared-memory